Terms & Conditions

 (1) ensure that the terms of the Order and any information it provides are complete and accurate;

-(2) co-operate with the Supplier in all matters relating to the Services;
+(2) co-operate with the Supplier in a timely manner in all matters relating to the Services;

 (3) provide the Supplier, its employees, agents, consultants and subcontractors, with access to the Customer's premises, office accommodation and other facilities as reasonably required by the Supplier;